-Harold Nash enters his third season as the Dallas Cowboys strength and conditioning coordinator, fourth overall with the team, and heads up the only all-Black strength and conditioning staff in the NFL.
+Harold Nash enters his fifth season as the Dallas Cowboys strength and conditioning coordinator, sixth overall with the team.

 Nash was elevated to the lead role on the strength staff prior to the 2021 season after spending the 2020 season with the team as an assistant strength coach.
 In Nash's first year with the team, he was forced to navigate a devastating tragedy when head strength and conditioning coach Markus Paul passed away mid-season.
 Nash was thrust into a leadership role to finish the 2020 season, and he was hired in that position full-time going forward after demonstrating tremendous poise, cohesion and leadership.